 Let me ask you though, are you having fun?
 When everything slows down, are you internally happy?

-All of this busy business really doesn’t mean shit unless, when you’re all by yourself, in your own company, you feel a sense calmness and happiness.
+All of this busy business doesn’t mean sh*t unless, when you’re all by yourself, in your own company, you feel a sense of fulfilment.
 If you need to rely on external sources to escape from your true feelings, you’re in trouble.

-I know this, because I’ve struggled with it for as long as I can remember.
+I know this because I’ve struggled with it for as long as I can remember.
 I was that guy who was always “busy”.
-All it meant is that I thought I was more important that I actually am.
+All it meant is that I thought I was more important than I am.
 I wore my busyness as a badge of honour.
 Idiot.

-Don’t get me wrong, you might ACTUALLY be busy.
+Don’t get me wrong.
+You might ACTUALLY be busy.
 But what I’m saying is that busyness is nothing to be proud of.
-As being busy most likely means that you’re not taking time out for yourself.
+Your busyness likely means that you’re not taking time out for yourself.

 I want you to try doing something different when you start talking about how busy you are.
 Get busy being simple instead.

-Get busy being simple, so next time someone asks you how you’re going, you will respond saying, “I’m great, just trying to take things easy”.
+Get busy being simple, so next time someone asks you how you’re going, you’ll respond by saying, “I’m great, just trying to take things easy”.
 There’s nothing wrong with taking things easy 🙂

 What about you?
 Are you stuck in the busy being busy cycle?
 Or do you know of someone who always talks about how busy they are?